metalabharvard/mlml.io/content/events/study-card-to-playlist.md

 tzid: America/Boston
 intro: What should the course catalog look like in the 21st century?
 A talk on leveraging data and design for course selection and discovery.
 location: Lamont Forum Room, Harvard
+description: The Social Life of the Course Catalog
 isFeatured: false
 isOngoing: false
 lastmod: "2021-11-12T17:52:56.089Z"